 HOUSE ENFRANCHISEMENT UPDATE 27 June 2019

 NB the latest change, which confirms earlier government indications, will not change the law with regard to houses that are currently owned on a leasehold basis.
-These will continue to need an application by the leaseholder to buy the freehold using the process of leasehold enfranchisement
+If you own one of these properties, as the leaseholder you will continue to need to make an application to buy the freehold using the process of leasehold enfranchisement

 How our specialists can help you buy the freehold of your house